chrisbodger/veincam2019/Administration/Project/CONOPS.md

 The initial deliverables are as follows:

 #### Baseline Deliverables
-* Determine the suitability of the current hardware and if it should be replaced with a more appropriate platform.
+* Determine the suitability of the current hardware and confirm final hardware solution.
-* Optimise the software for the desired hardware to run more efficiently, as outlined in the [Requirements](Administration/Project/Requirements.md) document.
+* Optimise the software for the desired hardware to run more efficiently and detect veins more clearly to meet the desired system [requirements](Administration/Project/Requirements.md).
 * Compile a list of procurement options and outline sources for the client to then purchase and build the kit for distribution.

+#### Stretch Deliverables
 **DECIDE OF STRETCH GOALS**
-#### Stretch Deliverables
+**VEINCAM PLUS**

 ### Milestones
-Further detail on the optimisation of milestones and design aims of the prototype are detailed in the Requirements document.
+Further detail on the optimisation of milestones and objectives of the project are detailed in the Requirements document.

 #### Milestone 1
-Decide on final hardware appropriate for the project's vision
+Decide on final hardware appropriate for the project's commercial vision.

 #### Milestone 2
-Optimise software to run as efficiently as possible for the desired platform
+Optimise software to run as efficiently as possible for the desired hardware platform(s).
+Enclosure designs finalised.

 #### Milestone 3
 Compile quotations for external manufacture of components (PCBs, case, etc.)

 #### Milestone 4
-A kit of compiled components ready for distribution.
+A kit of compiled components ready for the client for commercial distribution.

 ### Audit Goals
 #### Audit 1